 When recently approached by the regional bus company Engadin Bus to help it shift its entire fleet from diesel to electric and other low-emission buses, EBP drafted a plan for the phased purchase of new vehicles until the year 2035.
 In parallel, we also coordinated the introduction of the necessary charging infrastructure with the local energy utility St. Moritz Energie.

 The introduction of electric buses in towns and cities across Switzerland is expected to increase in the near future as more municipalities seek to reduce carbon emissions, lower noise pollution, and improve energy efficiency.
 In contrast to cities, however, Swiss mountain regions with their tourist economies face additional challenges when it comes to electrifying bus fleets:

 - Steep mountain roads with greater total elevation gains

 - Colder temperatures and icy conditions cause additional energy demand for heating and vehicle propulsion

 - Seasonal tourism entails significant fluctuations in the demand for public transportation

 - Charging infrastructure along bus routes (opportunity charging) is often distributed across multiple municipalities, serviced by multiple energy utilities

-Determined to face these challenges, one bus company operating in a mountainous region asked EBP to help it develop a plan for converting its bus fleet.
-The efforts are additionally supported and accompanied by the local energy utility.
+Determined to face these challenges, the transport operator Engadin Bus in the mountain region Oberengadin asked EBP to help it develop a plan for converting its bus fleet.
+The efforts are additionally supported and accompanied by the local energy utility St. Moritz Energie.

 Analyzing charging infrastructures and fleet compositions